« Back to Training Videos

 On the Pay Rules sheet you load pay rates for your workspace members (by person or team):

 Workspace managers can review and approve timesheets by going to the Timesheets tab > Review Timesheets.
-Set expectations with your workspace members with regard to how frequently they should log their progress, and when they should submit their timesheets for approval.
+Set expectations with your workspace members regarding how frequently they should log their progress, and when they should submit timesheets for approval.
 If you need to report on timesheet data, be sure to read our article on exporting time-tracking data.